jaytimm/corpuslingr/README.md

   corpuslingr::clr_context_bow(content_only=TRUE,agg_var=c('searchLemma','lemma'))%>%
   head()
 ##    searchLemma       lemma cofreq
-## 1: ALBUQUERQUE         NEW     17
+## 1: ALBUQUERQUE        N.M.
+9
-## 2: ALBUQUERQUE      MEXICO     13
+## 2: ALBUQUERQUE         NEW      8
-## 3: ALBUQUERQUE        N.M.
-11
+## 3: ALBUQUERQUE ALBUQUERQUE      6
-## 4: ALBUQUERQUE        2018      8
+## 4: ALBUQUERQUE      MEXICO      6
-## 5: ALBUQUERQUE ALBUQUERQUE      6
+## 5: ALBUQUERQUE        2018      5
 ## 6: ALBUQUERQUE        MORE      5
 ```

 ### clr\_search\_keyphrases()

 Function for extracting keyphrases for each text in a corpus based on tf-idf weights.
-The methods and logic underlying this function are described more thoroughly in [here](https://www.jtimm.net/blog/keyphrase-extraction-from-a-corpus-of-texts/).
+The methods and logic underlying this function are described more thoroughly [here](https://www.jtimm.net/blog/keyphrase-extraction-from-a-corpus-of-texts/).

 The regex for keyphrase search: